kuteykin/kuteykin/README.md

-- 👋 Hi, I’m Konstantin Kuteykin-Teplyakov, researcher.
+- 👋 Hi, I’m Dr. Konstantin Kuteykin-Teplyakov, researcher with solid background in Natural Sciences.
-- 👀 I’m interested in study of Intelligence (both Artificial and Natural) and mechanisms of Cognition.
+- 🌱 For now I'm focusing on Data Science (Machine Learning / Deep Learning) in general, and especially on its application for biomedical domain (Drug Discovery, search for novel biomarkers, NLP for biomedical texts, analysis of genomic and proteomic data etc.)
-- 🌱 I’m currently learning Data Science (Machine Learning / Deep Learning) and its application for Drug Discovery.
+- - 👀 I’m very curious about Intelligence (both Artificial and Natural) and mechanisms of Cognition.
 - 📫 Wanna reach me?
 Write to <konstantin.kuteykin@upf.edu>
 -